Apple iPhone 14 vs Google Pixel 9

 Which one is better?

-The Google Pixel 9 is the better buy for most people - its 50MP dual camera crushes the iPhone 14's 12MP setup.
-That said, grab the Apple iPhone 14 if you prefer a lighter phone at 6.07 oz vs the Pixel’s 7.0 oz - it's more compact and still packs a punch.
+The Google Pixel 9 is the better buy for most people - its 50MP camera crushes the Apple iPhone 14's 12MP.
+That said, grab the iPhone 14 if you prefer a lighter phone at 6.07oz and want a more affordable entry into the Apple ecosystem.

 Who should buy each?